someodd/someodd.github.io/phlog-mirror/_posts/2024-05-17-window-maker.gopher.md

 sudo apt-get install thunar
 ```

+For thumbnails you may also want to install `tumbler`.

 ### Bluetooth and Wifi GUI

 These two apps will enable a GUI through the system tray (dockapp).